5th lawsuit filed against EPA over 2015 mine waste spill

 - Woman helps man short on cash, finds out he's Keith Urban

+An EPA-led contractor crew was doing excavation work at the entrance to the Gold King Mine in southwestern Colorado in August 2015 when it accidentally breached a debris pile that was holding back wastewater inside the mine.

+An estimated 3 million gallons (11 million liters) of wastewater poured out, carrying nearly 540 tons (490 metric tons) of metals, mostly iron and aluminum.

-A judge consolidated the new lawsuit with cases filed previously by the Navajo Nation, New Mexico, Utah and a dozen New Mexico residents.
+U.S. District Judge William P. Johnson consolidated the new lawsuit with four others filed previously by the Navajo Nation, the states of New Mexico and Utah and about a dozen New Mexico residents.
 Those suits seek a total of $2.3 billion.

+The EPA asked the judge last month to dismiss the lawsuits.
+The agency said the court does not need to intervene because crews are already working on the cleanup.